alchemyandaim/A-A-Feature-Tests-Scripts/readme.md

 #### 2/3) Grafana k6 API Key

 Grafana k6 also uses an API key.
 This key should belong to the A-A-Feature-Tests-Scripts under GitHub Actions secrets.
-It does not need to be registered through WordPress
+It does not need to be registered through WordPress.

+To get the Grafana API key: Visit Grafana's website and sign in.
+Select a "stack" of your choice, where tests will be stored.
+From there, navigate to Administration > Service Accounts and select the service account for k6.
+It should have full access to the role "
+Performance Testing (k6)"

 * Grafana k6 API Key Name in GitHub Repo: `K6_CLOUD_TOKEN`